msg-systems/holmes-extractor/README.md

 by hand for specific use cases.
 Where the aim is to model a large number of semantic relationships, word embeddings are likely to offer better results.

+Holmes is not designed to support changes to a loaded ontology via direct calls to the methods of this class.
+It is also not permitted to share a single instance of this class between multiple Manager instances: instead, a separate Ontology instance pointing to the same path should be created for each Manager.

 Matching is case-insensitive.